ministryofjustice/intranet/docker/README.md

 a Mac).
 If you have a VM as your docker host, use its IP number, in place of `127.0.0.1`

-4. Login to docker hub

-This project uses some public docker images, which require a login to the docker hub.

-  `docker login`

-Then enter your docker ID and password.

-You can check whether or not you are logged in by running this;

-  `docker pull schickling/mailcatcher`

-If that works, you will get a few lines of output ending in;

-  `Status: Image is up to date for schickling/mailcatcher:latest`

-5. Run `make launch`
+4. Run `make launch`

 See the `Makefile` for other useful commands.

-6. Load the initial data into the database container
+5. Load the initial data into the database container

   NB: If you have done this step before, even if you rebuilt your database container since then, you should not have to do this step